alan-platform/AlanForSublime/README.md

-# Fabric syntax highlighting for Sublime Text
+# Fabric for Sublime Text

 Provides support for Fabric projects with:
 - Build systems